-Past Commander-in-Chief Callaban: Commander and Brothers.
-I have the pleasure of introducing to you Mrs. Blanche E. Beverstock, Past Division President of New Hampsbirc.
+Past Commander-in-Chief Callaban: Commander and Brothers, I have the pleasure of introducing to you Mrs. Blanche E. Beverstock, Past Division President of New Hampshire.

 Mrs. Blanche E. Beverstock: Commander-in-Chief, I have just a few words to speak to you.
 It has been customary for the past few years for the national organization of the Sons of Veterans Auxiliary to present to the retiring Commander-in-Chief a token which in a small way evidences their deep appreciation of the many favors he has extended to our organization.
 This duty and privilege and honor has been given to me, and it affords me pleasure to present you with this clock from the national organization.
-As you take it home may the memories of this past year and the blessings you have conferred upon our organization remain with you.
-Please accept it with assursuccess.
+As you take it home may the memories our organization remain with you.
+Please accept it assursuccess.
 (Applause).

-Commander-in-Chief: "Mary and Blanche," to be perfectly frank, this has been a great year for me.
-Mary and I have travelled in double harness over considerable territory in this United Kingdom of ours without ever a failure to come up to the scratch when we have had a hard pull to make.
-She has to reach a realizing sense of what the Auxiliary means to the Sons of Veterans, I say it without fear of contradiction that Sons can ever be to the Auxiliary.
-(Applause).
-And I want found a live Auxiliary we always find a live Camp; and I want found a live Auxiliary.
+Commander-in-Chief: "Mary and Blanche" to perfectly frank, this has been a great year for me.
+Mary and I have United kingdom of ours without ever a failure to come up to been a true woman, and while it has been something new to me Sons of Veterans, I say it without fear of contradiction that Sons can ever be to the Auxiliary.
+(Applause) Ad I want found a live Auxiliary we always find a live Camp; and I have yet to find a dead Auxiliary.
 (Applause).

-Girls-my girls-I appreciate more than words can tell the sentiment that is ticked off by the clock, and I want to assure you that during all the remaining days that come in our allotment "Mother and I" will gaze upon this clock and realize that it is "the time of our life."
+Girls-my girls-I appreciate more than words can tell the sentiment that is ticked off by the clock, and I want to the you that during all the remaining days that come in ment "Mother and I" will gaze upon this clock and it is "the time of our life."
 (Applause).

-it is the time of the callaban: Brothers, I now intro-Past Commander-in-Chief Callaban: Brothers, I now introduce to the Encampment Miss Frances A. Fox, Past National President, New York.
+Past Commander in Chief Callaban: Brothers, I now introduce to the Encampment Miss Frances A. Fox, Past National President, New York.